 Sasuke just grunted and tucked his face into the side of Naruto's neck, right arm flung over his chest.

 They had had this conversation a few times already.
 The first time, he had stormed out of their home and Naruto had to chase after him.
 The second time, things had gotten smashed and punches had been thrown.
 The third time, he almost didn't show up at their home.
-But Sasuke had finally accepted that as much as Naruto loved him, he also had other dreams, equally dear to his heart.
+But Sasuke finally accepted the fact that as much as Naruto loved him, he also had other dreams, equally dear to his heart.
 One of them included building a family.
 Sasuke might not have felt that need as deeply as his lover, but he was the last living wielder of the Sharingan, and cursed bloodline or no, he didn't really want it to die out.

 Warm lips pressed a kiss to his hair.